Scar management

 Main effects include:

-• Improving scar color and texture to match surrounding skin
+• Improvement of scar color and texture to match surrounding skin

 Advantages include:

-• Most non-invasive therapies have short recovery times and are suitable for daily use
+• Most non-invasive therapies have short recovery periods, suitable for daily use

 • Combination of different therapies based on scar type, such as surgical excision followed by laser repair

-• Modern therapies have controllable side effects and are significantly safer than in the past
+• Modern therapies have controllable side effects and significantly improved safety compared to past methods

 Risks and Side Effects